 Filter efficiencies are given a number from 1-16 called the MERV rating.
 MERV stands for Minimum Efficiency Reporting Value.
 This number informs the user, under the least efficient conditions, how well the filter is designed to capture contaminants.

-To explain MERV ratings more impactfully, these are some common MERV ratings and how they correspond to efficiencies.
+To explain MERV ratings more impactfully, these are some common MERV ratings and how they relate to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when buying specific filters.

 Rating Average Filtration Efficiency